explosion/spaCy/website/docs/usage/layers-architectures.md

     return self.model.ops.asarray(predictions)
 ```

-The other method that needs to be implemented, is
+The final method that needs to be implemented, is
 [`set_annotations`](/api/pipe#set_annotations).
-It takes the predicted scores,
+This function takes the
-and modifies the given `Doc` object in place to hold the predictions.
+predictions, and modifies the given `Doc` object in place to store them.
 For our
-relation extraction component, we'll store the data as a dictionary in a custom
+relation extraction component, we store the data as a dictionary in a custom
 extension attribute `doc._.rel`.
 As keys, we represent the candidate pair by the
 start offsets of each entity, as this defines an entity pair uniquely within one
 document.

-To interpret the scores predicted by the REL model correctly, we need to
+To interpret the scores predicted by the REL model correctly, we need to refer
-refer to the model's `get_candidates` function that originally defined which
+to the model's `get_candidates` function that defined which pairs of entities
-pairs of entities would be run through the model, so that the scores can be
+were relevant candidates, so that the predictions can be linked to those exact
-related to those exact entities:
+entities:

 > #### Example output
 >
 > ```python
 > doc = nlp("Amsterdam is the capital of the Netherlands.")
-> print(f"spans: {[(e.start, e.text, e.label_) for e in doc.ents]}")
+> print(f"spans: [(e.start, e.text, e.label_) for e in doc.ents]")
 > for value, rel_dict in doc._.rel.items():
 >     print(f"{value}: {rel_dict}")
 > ```